lavanyavirushan/p2-bootcamp-forum/README.md

 </p>

 ## Usage
 Users can get the most out of this app if they are registered with an account, however unregistered users are still able to browse the homepage, categories & posts.
 Once users have registered and/or logged into their account, they can interact with others by writing their own posts, as well as liking & commenting on other users' posts.
-Click the video link below to see the app's functionality:

-SCREEN RECORDING LINK GOES HERE

 ## Credits
 - https://getbootstrap.com/docs/5.0/